 “People are bringing in more and more of their jewellery that they’ve had for years for clarification,” Levy says.
 He’s seen a marked increase in the number of inquiries that IGI receives from consumers looking to have their jewellery inspected.
 Scott Friedman, Director of Business Development at IGI, believes this is due to consumer awareness.
 “With everything in the world, it seems like consumers just want to know as much information as possible about the products they are buying,” he says.

 If you believed you purchased a natural diamond but received a lab-grown diamond instead, you could have a right to a refund if the company did not follow FTC guidelines.
 First, contact the company and see if they will refund you.
 If not, you could hire a lawyer or file a complaint with the FTC.
 The JVC has a mediation program that works primarily with the trade, as well as some consumers, and has recouped tens of thousands of dollars for people who have been defrauded.

 Both industries take great steps to ensure the integrity of their products.
 Many people only want to buy natural diamonds while others only want to buy lab-grown diamonds.
 It’s in the best interest of all parties to carefully monitor their supply chain and test their diamonds at every step to give clients what they are looking for.

-When you’re shopping for diamond jewelry, ask if the diamond is natural or man-made, and what certifications larger diamonds (one carat or larger) have.
-That way, you’ll be armed with the knowledge you need to buy an authentic piece of jewelry that you will truly love and cherish.
-Now that you know all the ways the jewelry industry safeguards consumers, you can feel confident that pieces of jewelry featuring natural diamonds only have natural diamonds in them.
+When you’re shopping for diamond jewellery, ask if the diamond is natural or man-made, and what certifications larger diamonds (one carat or larger) have.
+That way, you’ll be armed with the knowledge you need to buy an authentic piece of jewellery that you will truly love and cherish.
+Now that you know all the ways the jewellery industry safeguards consumers, you can feel confident that pieces of jewellery featuring natural diamonds only have natural diamonds in them.